wilzbach/docs.asyncy.com/quick-start/README.md

 # Quick Start

+The story of Storyscript begins with you — the developer.
+We seek to amplify your ability to build and deploy applications, doing so at lightning speed.

+Your mission — if you choose to accept it — is to make your development lifecycle 10-100x easier.
+How?
+By significantly reducing the boilerplate neccessary when working with microservices in a Bash–esque paradim.

-Our story begins with you, the developer.
-We believe in amplifying you to build and deploy applications at the speed of light.
-Our mission is to make development 10-100x easier by significantly reducing unnecessary complexity and focusing on what matters most: your story of data.
+We remove the unnecessary complexity in order to allow you to focus on what matters most: the story of your data.

 Let's get started.

 ## Get started